Retro64XYZ/retro64xyz.github.io/_posts/2017-07-11-introduction-to-dark-markets.md

 ## Introduction

-Tor, I2P, and Freenet are three seperate methods of communicating with the internet in a private manner.
+Tor, I2P, and Freenet are three separate methods of communicating with the internet in a private manner.
 Tor is the largest network and currently has the most number of known users.
 It is also one of the simpler tools to use and is popular with well known businesses as well as celebrities.
 Edward Snowden,